opticyclic/npp-puppet-lint/README.txt

 = Release Notes =

-This is first version.
-Consider it beta.
+This is beta version.
 Tested and works with Notepad++ version 5.7+; it also may work with older versions.

 = Installation =